-You added “do not be generic” to your prompt because the previous output was generic.
+You added “do not be generic” because the previous output was generic.
 The new output avoided the literal word “generic” and used “broadly applicable” instead.
 It is still generic.
-You added “do not write a wall of text” — the model produced bullet points containing the same wall of text broken into 8 lines.
-Negative constraints alone do not work because they describe what not to do but leave the positive target unspecified.
-The model dodges the literal phrase and reproduces the underlying behavior in different wording.
-The fix is not more “do not” — it is pairing every “do not” with a concrete “do”.
+You added “do not write a wall of text” and the model produced bullet points containing the same wall of text broken into 8 lines.

-This page walks through why negative-only constraints fail and how to convert them into actionable positive guidance the model can actually follow.
+This page walks through why negative-only constraints fail and how to convert each one into positive guidance the model can actually follow and verify.

 Common causes